New edition of Tools for Varroa Management from the Honey Bee Health Coalition

 The new edition includes extensive revisions, treatment tables, and updates for beekeepers to manage Varroa mites.

-An expert team of beekeepers, entomologists, extension agents, apiary inspectors, and federal regulators spent more than six months editing the document to bring it up-to-date with changes in best practices and treatment options.
-The guide details new information on varroa control products including new products that have been approved for release since the 7th edition was released in 2018.
+An expert team of beekeepers, entomologists, Extension educators, apiary inspectors, and federal regulators collaborated to bring the guide up-to-date with the latest changes in best practices and treatment options.
+The ninth edition has been completely revised to reflect the most current scientific understanding of varroa biology, monitoring methods, and control strategies available to beekeepers.
+The guide details new information on varroa control products, including new products that have been approved for release since the eigth edition was released in 2022.

 Effective varroa control will reduce colony losses and avoid potential spread of infectious disease among honey bee colonies.
-The "Tools for Varroa Management Guide" explains practical, effective methods that beekeepers can employ to measure varroa infestations in their hives and select appropriate control methods.
+The "Tools for Varroa Management Guide" explains practical, effective methods that beekeepers can employ to measure varroa infestations in their hives and select appropriate control methods for their operation.

 Acknowledgments